PyPSA/PyPSA/doc/components.rst

 Transformer
 ===========

-Transformers represent 2-winding tranformers that convert AC power from one voltage level to another.
-They connect a ``bus0`` to a ``bus1`` at different voltages.
+Transformers represent 2-winding transformers that convert AC power from one voltage level to another.
+They connect a ``bus0`` (typically at higher voltage) to a ``bus1`` (typically at lower voltage).
 Power flow through transformers is not directly controllable, but is determined passively by their impedances and the nodal power imbalances.
-To see how the impedances are used in the power flow, see :ref:`branch-model`.
+To see how the impedances are used in the power flow, see :ref:`transformer-model`.

 .. csv-table::